 Before performing chart toppers like "Get the Party Started," "Blow Me One Last Kiss," and "Just Give Me a Reason," Pink also delivered an acoustic rendition of "Cover Me in Sunshine," a track that features the vocals of her 9-year-old daughter Willow.
 Onstage, Pink and Willow displayed a seriously impressive level of creativity and athleticism through a moving aerial acrobatic performance.

 Drake's young son Adonis also made his public debut at the 2021 BBMAs, but he wasn't exactly thrilled at the prospect of being in front of thousands of screaming fans.
-The Toronto rapper was named the Artist of the Decade (which...sounds about right), and he brought his crew, his dad Dennis Graham, and Adonis along to help him accept the massive honour.
+The Toronto rapper was named the Artist of the Decade (which...sounds about right), and he brought his crew, his dad Dennis Graham, and Adonis along to help him accept the massive honor.

 “I want to dedicate this award to my friends," Drake said, Adonis clinging to his leg.
 "I want to dedicate this award to my longtime collaborators.
 I want to dedicate this award to all my peers ― all your decisions and the music you make really has me tossing and turning at night trying to figure out what I should do next.”